The Competition Authority consists of a Chairperson and three Members.

 Prior to his appointment he was Senior Economic Advisor to the Commission for Communications Regulation.
 In this role, he was responsible for providing economic advice to the Commission on their most important projects related to the regulation of the electronic communications and postal sectors and the management of radio spectrum.

 Patrick first joined the Competition Authority in 1997 as an economist Case Officer.
-He subsequently joined Arthur Anderson as Competition and Regulation Manager.
+He subsequently joined Arthur Andersen as Competition and Regulation Manager.
 He returned to the Competition Authority as Senior Economist and Manager of the Advocacy Division.
 In 2003, he took special leave to work for three years in the European Commission as an economic policy advisor in DG Information Society and Media.
 After his return he took up the role of Manager of the Monopolies Division.